eriteria/eriteria/README.md

 ## Computer Engineering Ethusiast 🚀
- Currently working as an IT Specialist at ECOWAS Commission.

 - 🎇 Interested in Backend web development (Springboot, Django & Flask), devops, electronics engineering and music.
 - 👯 I’m looking to collaborate on anything interesting.
 <!-- - ⚡Fun fact: . -->